dinayrore/kteich88.github.io/_posts/2016-11-07-data-structures.markdown

 Now is about a good a time as ever to get to the real important matter here: data structures.
 Data structures Qualities of Data Structures, Arrays, Hashes, etc.

-Wrap up by mentioning how data structures communicate messages throughout a program and problems may arise, but finding a positive outlet to manage these situations ...something along those lines...
+Just as data structures communicate messages through a program and bugs may arise, so too do the developers working on said program need to effectively communicate to get the job done.
+Finding a positive outlet to manage situations of disagreement and communicating regularly with ones team will ultimately yield the greatest success!

 Next issue...
 While, Until, For, Each, Loops